AY2526S1-CS2103T-F09-3/tp/docs/UserGuide.md

 * Displays the full details of the recruit at the specified `INDEX` or `UUID` in the recruit list.
 * The index refers to the index number shown in the displayed recruit list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Fields that allow multiple values as input will be displayed as an array (e.g. [Anne, Lin Qiaopeng])

 Examples:
 * `list` followed by `view 2` displays the 2nd recruit in the address book.